gs1au/fluent_command_builder/README.md

 ### Custom String Appending

-Each command has an underlying command builder that provides generic functions for building command line strings.
+Each command has an underlying builder that provides generic functions for building command line strings.
-The underlying command builder can be exposed to enable customisation of the command line:
+The underlying builder can be exposed to enable customisation of the command line.

+In the following examples, the underlying builder is exposed as the variable __b__.

 Desired command line: